davidamichelson/DIV6700/schedule.md

 May, Herbert G. and Bruce M. Metzger, eds.
 “The Letter of Paul to the Philippians.”
 In *The New Oxford Annotated Bible with the Apocrypha: Expanded Edition Revised Standard Version.* Fully revised fourth edition.
 New York: Oxford University Press, 1977.
 [You may also use another study Bible of your choice.]

-Please answer these three questions in your commentary for Monday:
+Please answer these three questions in your *florilegium* notebook for Monday:

  - How do Mark and Paul employ the traditional sources of authority in Second Temple Judaism (such as the Temple, the Law of Moses, and or covenantal monotheism) in order to make the case for the religious authority of Jesus Christ?

  - How do Mark and Paul view the conflict between Jesus’ authority and Roman imperial power?
 What side is each author on and how does each author think Christians should respond to the conflict?

- - Please prepare this question in your florilegium: In 1-2 sentences, what did Mark and Paul think was the "good news" or the message of the Christian gospel?
+ - In 1-2 sentences, what did Mark and Paul think was the "good news" or the message of the Christian gospel?

 ### Assignment:

-Please have your florilegia up to date and ready to turn at then end of class.
+Please have your *florilegium* notebook up to date and ready to turn at then end of class.

 ## Wednesday 9/16: Lecture 5